2023 Kingsessing shooting: Victims

-Accused
+Perpetrator

 Kimbrady Carriker, age 40, of Philadelphia, was charged with five counts of murder and six other counts.
 He was denied bail.
 It was reported that he made violent and disturbing posts on social media.
 On a now-deleted Facebook profile, Carriker posted about "evil spirits" and stated that he went on "patrols" in his neighborhood to fight crime.
 According to two law enforcement officers, Carriker told police that he carried out the incident to "clean up the neighborhood".
 The prosecution revealed that a will dated June 23 was found in Carriker's house, but have not disclosed further details.
 People who knew Carriker said he was acting "agitated" in the days before the shooting, and was wearing a bulletproof vest around his house.
 He was convicted of a misdemeanor in 2005, preventing him from possessing firearms.
 On August 29, 2023, a judge ruled that Carriker was not able to stand trial due to his mental health.
 On March 19, 2024, the Philadelphia District Attorney's office said that Carriker was deemed competent for trial.
+On December 17, 2025, Carriker pleaded guilty in the shooting and was sentenced to 37½ to 75 years in prison.
+The charges in which he pleaded guilty to were third-degree murder, attempted murder and firearm violations.

 Investigation

-Both the AR-15–style rifle and 9mm handgun in the possession of the accused were privately made firearms, according to the Philadelphia Police Department.
+Both the AR-15–style rifle and 9mm handgun in the possession of the perpetrator were privately made firearms, according to the Philadelphia Police Department.
 The firearms did not have any manufacturer's markings.

 The city of Philadelphia filed a lawsuit on July 5 against two firearm component suppliers, Polymer80 and JSD Supply, which are among the largest suppliers of such parts in the city.